 The learning programs offered by the College are designed to cater for the diverse needs, abilities and aptitude of our students.
-At Emmaus College the curriculum framework is the Victorian Curriculum, which has been developed from the Victorian Curriculum within the curriculum framework developed for the Australian Curriculum.
+At Emmaus College the curriculum framework is the Victorian Curriculum, which has been derived from the Australian Curriculum.

-The programs offered at Years 7 – 10 have been designed to prepare students for the diverse senior pathways offered in Victoria: the Victorian Certificate of Education (VCE) , VET in Schools Program, and the VCAL (Victorian Certificate of Applied Learning).
-These programs are to maximise future pathways.
+The programs offered at Years 7 – 10 have been designed to prepare students for the diverse senior pathways offered in Victoria: the Victorian Certificate of Education (VCE) , VET in Schools Program, and the Victorian Certificate of Applied Learning (VCAL ).

-At every Year level a wide range of subjects are available to students.
-The range of subjects covers the learning areas of English, Mathematics, Science, Health and Physical Education, Technology, Languages, Humanities, the Arts and Religious Education.
+At every Year level a wide range of subjects is available to students.
+The range of subjects at each level covers the learning areas of English, Mathematics, Science, Health and Physical Education, Technology, Languages, Humanities, the Arts and Religious Education.
 The program provided ensures a sound general education.

-At Years 7 – 8 there is a core curriculum.
+At Years 7 – 8 there is a common core curriculum.
 This provides for a solid basis on which students can build their personal programs.

 During Years 9 – 10 subjects are divided into core subjects and elective subjects.
 Core subjects ensure that careful attention is paid to the development of written, oral and mathematical skills.
 These skills hold a central place in the curriculum.

 Elective subjects provide students opportunities to pursue the development of personal interests and skills.

 With the increasing maturity which accompanies progression of students from Years 7 – 12, a greater choice of subjects is offered.
-The College believes that the only effective way of catering for individual needs, abilities and aptitudes is through the exercise of informed choice within a wide-ranging curriculum.
+The College believes that the most effective way of catering for individual needs, abilities and aptitudes is through the exercise of informed choice within a wide-ranging curriculum.